 The mirror control is located on the driver side armrest panel or the dash.
 The ignition key must be on to adjust the mirrors.
+Move Selector Switch L or R to select mirror.
+Center "neutral" position disables arrows to avoid unintentionally moving a mirror.

-Press arrow buttons move mirror in direction indicated
+Press Arrow Buttons to move mirror surface in direction indicated.